 Painting and Decorating Apprentice

-Why did you choose painting and decorating?
+Why did you choose to undertake a Painting and Decorating apprenticeship?